ArenKDesai/Aren-s-Notes/Plant Form and Function.md

 Other types also exist, such as trichomes or endodermis.

 ### Parenchyma
 The basic plant cell.
 When cell division occurs, the cell starts as a parenchyma cell.
 These are thin-walled, actively dividing, and have diverse functions.
+These include leaf mesophyll, pith of stem, and the inside of